Counting votes during Burkina Faso’s 2015 elections, in the presence of election observers and political party monitors.

 May 22, 2016

-The 2020 elections are taking place in the context of a growing security crisis as well as political uncertainty as the country’s democrats seek to consolidate the young, fragile democracy.
+The 2020 elections took place in the context of a growing security crisis as well as political uncertainty as the country’s democrats seek to consolidate the young, fragile democracy.

 Burkina Faso’s 2015 presidential and legislative elections – described as the most competitive in the history of the country – followed the collapse of the 27-year rule of Blaise Compaoré.
 Compaoré and his Congress for Democracy and Progress (CDP) dominated the country’s politics following a 1987 coup that ousted his former friend and Marxist firebrand Thomas Sankara.